giofusco/SignFinder/README.md

     >> cmake -DBUILD_DOCUMENTATION=ON ..

-This will create a `doc` make target.
-Documentation can then be built by
+This will create a `doc` make target, and is ON by default.
+This also provides a build target `doc` such that documentation can also be built by

     >> make doc